 - Long-term scarring and tissue damage

 If I've been attacked, what should I do next?

 After an animal attack, the most important thing to do is to seek immediate medical attention.
 Once you have received medical treatment, it's important to report the attack to both the animal owner and the local authorities.
 It's also important to document as much evidence of the attack as you can, including pictures or video of the animal, and the injuries sustained in the attack.
-If there were any witnesses to the attack, it could be helpful to obtain a recorded statement from them as well.
+If there were any witnesses to the attack, it will be helpful to obtain their name, address and phone number as well.
 Finally, you should get in touch with an attorney who has experience handling dog bite and animal attack cases to help ensure that your rights are being protected every step of the way.

 If you or a loved one has been the victim of an animal attack, don't face these struggles on your own.
 Call the Suburban Injury Law Group today to schedule a free consultation and let us help you get back on the road to recovery.